locnho/AqualinkD/README.md

 -->
 # Updates in 3.0.0 (dev)
+* WARNING V3.0 has undergone a significant amount code changes and refactoring, there may be issues.
 * Serial optimization for AqualinkD HAT.
 * upgraded network library ( HTTP(S), MQTT(S), WS )
 * Added support for HTTPS and MQTTS